 If possible, give the patient time to digest information in private, offer them a "quiet" room.

 Check if the patient needs to call anyone for support, particularly if unaccompanied.

-Refer patient to appropriate staff, or ensure that they have the correct contact details or follow up appointments if leaving the department.
+Hand the patient over to appropriate staff, or ensure that they have the correct contact details or follow up appointments if leaving the department.